The Amazing Flight of Little Ray

 Air travel need not be self-powered.
 Little Ray may catch an updraft or a wind stream.
 The albatross can glide around the world, without constant wing flaps or rest stops.
 Children have no ceilings on their flights.

-Most fish have tongue-like parts, called "basihyals".
+Most fish have tongue-like parts.
 Stingrays have small ones made of cartilage on their mouth floors.
-Now you know how Mama Ray managed to “hold her tongue”.
+Now you know how Mama Ray “held her tongue” about her son's flying stingray goals.

 Fish actions, not facial expressions, show fear, rage or calm.
 Children see concern as Mama Ray frets over Little Ray's daredevil risk-taking to fly.

 Mature stingrays have up to 12 pups in a litter.
 The first litter may have one pup.
-Inexperienced mothers gain practice by safeguarding a few babies.
+Inexperienced mothers gain practice by safeguarding fewer babies.

 Female stingrays of some species and all discus fish care for their young until they can fend for themselves.
 Stingrays reach maturity at 1-to-5 years of age.

-Highly-developed cartilaginous rays can fully care for themselves at birth.
+Highly-developed stingrays can fully care for themselves at birth.
 Few other fish and no mollusks are born into the ocean as fully-formed miniature adults.

 Stingrays are born live.
 They exit the mother folded like spindles.
 The stinging spines have sheath coverings to cushion the mother.
 Birth usually occurs at night.